openstack/keystone/doc/source/architecture.rst

     $ export OS_PASSWORD=secretsecret
     $ export OS_PROJECT_NAME=project-x

-Note that the project the user it attempting to access must be in the same domain as the user.
+Note that the project the user is attempting to access must be in the same domain as the user.

 What is Scope?